salt-die/terminal_dungeon/README.md

 't' to turn off textures

-IMPORTANT:
-Make sure the pygame window is focused for input events to be received.

 Depending on your terminal font, Renderer.ascii_map may need to be adjusted.
 If you'd like to make an ascii map more suitable to your terminal's font, check my Snippets repository for a script that grabs mean brightness of